Hub Staff

 (she/her)

-Liz has been involved with the Hub as a garden intern, volunteer, and educator since 2016.
+Lou has been involved with the Hub as a garden intern, volunteer, and educator since 2016.
 After graduating with her B.S in Community Health from I.U, she took over the position of volunteer coordinator.
 She has worked in Bloomington as a farm hand, construction worker, painter, restaurant manager, wood worker, barista, rock climbing coach, and behavioral health specialist.
-In her spare time she enjoys hiking, listening to Jimmy Buffet, climbing, swimming, and foraging for wild edibles.
+In her spare time she enjoys pottery, listening to Jimmy Buffet, climbing, cooking, volleyball, lifitng, and foraging for wild edibles.
+She currently teaches culinary classes at both IvyTech and the Monroe County Public Library.

 (she/her)